SuperProject 3 Registration is Coming Soon! E-mail firstname.lastname@example.org with questions.

 Welcome to the Natural History Museum of Los Angeles County's (NHMLA) SuperProject!
-We are excited that you are interested in participating in the world’s largest urban biodiversity survey, now in its second year.
+We are excited that you are interested in participating in the world’s largest urban biodiversity survey, now in its third year.

-We want to make sure you are aware of project requirements before you sign up.
+Please be aware of these project requirements before you sign up:

-- Lastly, you’ll need a smartphone and internet access to report your data.
-Your results are going directly to NHMLA scientists who are studying wildlife across the L. A. Basin.
+- You will need a smartphone and internet access to report your data.
+The results of your observations will go directly to NHMLA scientists who are studying wildlife across the L. A. Basin.

 Your participation in this project comes with many exciting benefits!

 - First and foremost, you will be contributing to NHMLA’s urban nature research.
 Your backyard might contain the next new species.
 Your observations might give us new insight into an animal’s range or behaviors.
 You are collecting real scientific data for our scientists to use.

 - You’ll be a part of an amazing group of community scientists.
 We will connect you to each other through social media and events throughout the year.